Luthaf/rascaline/docs/src/devdoc/how-to/new-calculator.rst

 In this tutorial, our goal is to write a new struct implementing `CalculatorBase`_.
-This implementation will take as input a slice of boxed `System`_ trait objects, and using data from those fill up a `TensorMap`_ (defined in the equistore crate).
+This implementation will take as input a slice of boxed `System`_ trait objects, and using data from those fill up a `TensorMap`_ (defined in the metatensor crate).

 .. _System: ../reference/rust/rascaline/systems/trait.System.html
 .. _CalculatorBase: ../reference/rust/rascaline/calculators/trait.CalculatorBase.html
 .. _Calculator: ../reference/rust/rascaline/struct.Calculator.html
-.. _TensorMap: ../reference/rust/equistore/tensor/struct.TensorMap.html
+.. _TensorMap: ../reference/rust/metatensor/tensor/struct.TensorMap.html

 Implementation
 --------------